KevinLolochum/SQL_Pandas/README.md

 ## SQL queries VS pandas functions

 This repo is for comparing SQL querries and pandas methods/functions.
-The repo is prepared mostlly using the [employees dataset](https://www.dropbox.com/s/znmjrtlae6vt4zi/employees.sql?dl=0), a publicly available dataset

 Data info:
 - Prepared by Fusheng Wang and Carlo Zaniolo.